MemVerge/snakemake-float/README.md

 ### Package management

 Additionally tell `snakemake` to `--use-conda` for workflows requiring packages installable by Conda.
+When using Conda with S3FS, provide `snakemake` with a `--conda-prefix` that is not within the S3FS shared working directory.

 Containers are not supported.